Porini-Education/SQL_Code_Tips-and-Examples/Tips/Utility/GetEasterDate.md

 # Return Easter's date for a specific year

-This function implements the algorithm by Johann Carl Friedrich Gauss (1777-1855) to calculate the date of Easter Sunday for a given year:
+This function implements the algorithm by Johann Carl Friedrich Gauss (1777-1855) to calculate the date of Easter Sunday for a given year.

 ```sql
 CREATE FUNCTION dbo.GetEasterDate(@year int)